Little Major

 The Little Major is a bridge bidding system devised primarily by Terence Reese.

 Origins

 The concept for "the Little Major" was born late in 1962 while Reese was en route to a tournament in the Canary Islands with Boris Schapiro.
-First with Schapiro and then with Jeremy Flint, Reese created the bidding system as "an Awful Warning of what might happen if every country playing international championships were to arrive with its own wholly artificial system".
-That project was soon overtaken by events and the system "was found in itself to be extremely interesting".
+First with Schapiro and then with Jeremy Flint, Reese created the bidding system over concern about the emergence of artificial bidding systems and as "an Awful Warning of what might happen if every country playing international championships were to arrive with its own wholly artificial system".
+That objective was soon overtaken by events and the system "was found in itself to be extremely interesting".